-- 1. Lower mark
+- 1. Oil dipstick

-- 2. Oil dipstick
+- 2. Lower mark

 - 3. Upper mark

 - (13) Start the engine and make sure that the low oil pressure-alert indicator remains off.
 Also, make sure that there are no oil leaks.
-NOTICE: If the low oil pressurealert indicator comes on or if there are oil leaks, stop the engine and find the cause.
+NOTICE: If the low oil pressure-alert indicator comes on or if there are oil leaks, stop the engine and find the cause.
 Continued operation with a problem could cause severe engine damage.
 Consult your Yamaha dealer if the problem cannot be located and corrected.
-[ECM01623]
+[ECMO1623]

 - (14) Install the top cowling.

 - (15) Dispose of used oil according to local regulations.